longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 3.7.3
+Stable tag: 3.7.5

 == Description ==
-Visit our [website](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat).
+Visit our [website](http://slimstat.getused.to.it/) for more information and to [watch our introductory videos](http://slimstat.getused.to.it/features/video-tutorials/).

 = Key Features =
 * Real-time activity log